- VMware macOS Unlocker

 - Under Name, enter a name for the new partition.

-- macOS High Sierra requires a partition in APFS format for installation.
+- macOS Mojave requires a partition in APFS format for installation.
 Select APFS from the Format drop-down list.
 For older versions, select Mac OS Extended (Journaled).

 - Click the Erase button to continue.

 - Once you have an APFS partition, close Disk Utility to start installing macOS.